 Common area walls include the exterior wall facing any common area in Estrella (roadways, lakes, etc.) Homeowners maintain 50 percent of the shared cost of a common area wall and 100 percent of neighbor-to-neighbor walls.

 Some of the walls in Estrella are currently under litigation.

 If your wall is in need of repair that poses a safety hazard, please contact the Facilities Maintenance Department.

 For information about a particular group and what they do, please contact the group directly.
-Their contact info can be found in the back of Life In Estrella magazine and on the groups page of this website.
-Also, each group's description and contact information can be found on their individual calendar listings.
+Their contact info can be found in the of Life In Estrella website.

 Absolutely!
 Just keep in mind that in order to be considered an official Estrella Community Group or Club, all meetings and activities must be open to all residents at all times.